You can create new comparisons without them or upload a new copy of the experiment without them

 2. Upload a New Experiment:

-- If you do not have "Free sample re-use" you can upload a new experiment and unlock it with Analysis Units.
-You could upload a Processed Counts experiment following the instructions outlined here (processes much faster) or alternatively, you could upload a new experiment with only the FASTQ of the samples you want.
+- If your subscription or data does not qualify for Sample Re-use, you can upload a new experiment but will need to unlock it with your own Analysis Units.
+You could still upload a Processed Counts experiment following the instructions outlined here (this processes much faster) or alternatively, you could upload a new experiment with only the FASTQ of the samples you want.

 Option 1: Leaving them in and Creating New Comparisons